DTW-DanWard/OctopusDeployUtilities/readme.md

 ## Why Use *This* Set Of Tools?

 Octopus Deploy does not provide a good out-of-the-box solution for getting all your configuration settings so I created Octopus Deploy Utilities.
 It has a lot of cool and unexpected features:
 * It exports all your data or can selectively export particular types using a whitelist or blacklist.
-* It exports all properties for a particular type or can export certain type-specific properties using a whitelist or blacklist.
+Properties for a particular type can also be whitelisted or blacklisted.
 * **It post-processes your export data to simplify and improve usage.**  For example it automatically adds id -> name lookup information so you can view/work with a variable scope with its user-friendly name, i.e. ```EnvironmentName = 'Production-West'``` instead of only by Id, i.e. ```Environment = 'Environments-37'```.
 It also adds deploy process and variable configuration directly to each project file.
 And a lot more!
 * It is written in [PowerShell Core](https://github.com/PowerShell/PowerShell) so it runs on any OS - but also runs great in Windows PowerShell 5.
 No other pre-compiled components required.
-(Docker container version is on [road map](docs/OctopusDeployUtilitiesRoadmap.md))
+(Docker container version is on the [road map](docs/OctopusDeployUtilitiesRoadmap.md)).
-* It exports all data to local JSON files so you can process the data with with any language.
+* It exports all data to local JSON files so you can process the data with any language.
 * It comes with helper tools written in PowerShell.
 One tool aggregates all the data in an export into a single object for easy parsing.
 Other tools help you test/filter your projects based on type.
 Other tools allow you to search your Octopus Deploy configuration and your application code configuration files (web.config, etc.) to see where Octopus Deploy variables are actually being used (coming soon - on [road map](docs/OctopusDeployUtilitiesRoadmap.md)).